ubergarm/SkyMagicIslands/README.md

 - Explore amazing *new* Sky Island World Generation provided by [Topography](https://www.curseforge.com/minecraft/mc-mods/topography) SkyIslandsV2 provider!
 - 70+ beautiful biomes from [Biomes O' Plenty](https://www.curseforge.com/minecraft/mc-mods/biomes-o-plenty), [Thaumcraft](https://www.curseforge.com/minecraft/mc-mods/thaumcraft) and more!
 Find out which are peaceful (not spawning mobs) and which are more dangerous than others (spawning powerful Mutant mobs)!
 - No grinding thanks to a heavily revamped [ProjectE](https://www.curseforge.com/minecraft/mc-mods/projecte) and [ProjectEX](https://www.curseforge.com/minecraft/mc-mods/project-ex) progression turning alchemy on its head offering the EMC "idle game" without ruining anything!
 - Mana from Steam Power?!
 Liquid Starlight from Nature's Aura?!
 Why not!
-Create late game Philosopher's Engine multiblocks to blend magic and gear powered mechanics converting mana types between many mods!
+Create late game Philosopher's Engine multiblocks to blend magic and gear powered mechanics converting "mana" types between many mods!
 - Unleash your creativity with a bevy of blocks to decorate all those beautiful multiblock structures!
-- Show off your style wearing a boat-load of baubles and tweak you look without losing stats thanks to cosmetic armor slots!
+- Show off your style wearing a boat-load of baubles and tweak your appearance without losing stats thanks to cosmetic armor slots!
 - Build an airship and fly into the Nether for fast travel then back up into the overworld!
-(Your friends can ride on BiblioCraft seats, but they will glitch off if you try to take them across the Nether/Overworld line).
+(Your friends can ride on [BiblioCraft](https://www.curseforge.com/minecraft/mc-mods/bibliocraft) seats, but they will glitch off if you try to take them across the Nether/Overworld line).
 - SNAD and Chisel blocks in Bonsai Pots!
 Stamp molten Thaumium and Void metal into gears!
-Totally rebalanced Monk Mod!
+Totally rebalanced [Monk Mod](https://www.curseforge.com/minecraft/mc-mods/the-monk-mod)!
 - Many inventory solutions available early game with complex Crate/EMC/Magical integrations possible for all you warehouse keepers out there!
 - Get off to a great start with quests provided by an all star cast of [Noppes' Custom NPCs](https://www.curseforge.com/minecraft/mc-mods/custom-npcs)!